-Psy 201, 202, 203 General Psychology (3 Class Hrs/Wk)
+Psy 201, 202, 203 General Psychology

 An introductory survey of human behavior.
-Included are are such as physiological factors, perception, learning motivation, developmental factors, personality, social interactions and influences, and effective and ineffective functioning.
+Included are areas such as physiological factors, perception, learning, motivation, developmental factors, personality, social interactions and influences, and effective and ineffective functioning.
 Courses may be taken out of sequence.